 In short, yes you can.
 It’s worth noting here that food intolerances are different to allergies.
-The latter involve the immune system, and usually occur immediately after eating the substance or exposure to it, and they can have serious, even life-threatening consequences.
+The latter involves the immune system, and usually occur immediately after eating the substance or exposure to it, and they can have serious, even life-threatening consequences.

-By contrast, although they may overlap with allergic reactions, those symptoms triggered by a food intolerance usually don’t appear until an hour or more after meal – and they are caused by the digestive system, not the immune system.
+By contrast, although they may overlap with allergic reactions, those symptoms triggered by a food intolerance usually don’t appear until an hour or more after the meal – and they are caused by the digestive system, not the immune system.
 Typically they also come and go over time: suddenly flaring up, for example, if a person is stressed, unhappy or in a poor state of health, then ebbing away again when the person’s health improves.

 What is lactose?

 Lactose is a rich natural sugar produced by most mammals in their milk.
 It provides energy, stimulates the digestive system and aids in the absorption of minerals, encouraging healthy growth.
 Young children produce an enzyme called lactase in order to digest lactose.
-Originally, production of lactase tailed off in all human beings as they grew older and were weaned – for the simple reason that there was no further need to digest lactose.
+Originally, the production of lactase tailed off in all human beings as they grew older and were weaned – for the simple reason that there was no further need to digest lactose.
 But then different populations around the world began to use the milk of cows and goats as a food source, and as a result, lactase production continued into adulthood for most people in those areas.
 This all means that both the ability to digest lactose and lactose intolerance are mostly genetic in nature, something we inherited from our ancestors.

-However, in many individuals lactase levels start to fall again as they grow older and a gene called LCT slows down.
+However, in many individuals, lactase levels start to fall again as they grow older and a gene called LCT slows down.
 If and when this happens – and it is quite a common development – dairy foods will slowly become a source of indigestion and general discomfort for that person.
 Lactose intolerance can set in at any point between the ages of around two and adulthood.

 However, lactose intolerance is not entirely a matter of genetics.
-Another, particularly unfortunate, trigger for the onset of lactose intolerance in later life is injury to the bowel.
+Another, particularly unfortunate, trigger for the onset of lactose intolerance in later life is an injury to the bowel.
 Infections, accidents, illness and – unfortunately – even surgery can cause such injuries, a risk recently highlighted by the National Institute of Diabetes and Digestive and Kidney Diseases in the United States.